Charity-23/learnig_git/README.md

-# learnig_git
+A project on git
 Learning everything about git starting from the basics